-The Kennedy Ranch is located in the Chihuahuan Desert of Texas comprised of mid-elevation grasslands and scrubland of basin range topography between the Davis Mountains to the north and the Chinati Mountains to the west and the Rio Grande River on the south.
-The ranch is located adjacent to large properties in the Alamito Creek drainage and is part of the original Kennedy Ranch that has been in the same family until recently for over the past 60 years.
-This ranch is also next to Plata, an historic abandoned farming community that provided produce, cotton and corn for the large silver operations at Shafter the turn of the 19th Century.
-The Alamito Creek Preserve owned and operating by the Dixon Water Foundation is just next door providing opportunities for birding and hiking along its 2 ½ miles of Cottonwood lined Alamito Creek.
+The Kennedy Ranch is located in the Chihuahuan Desert of Texas, comprised of mid-elevation grasslands and scrubland of basin range topography between the Davis Mountains to the north, the Chinati Mountains to the west, and the Rio Grande River on the south.
+The ranch is located adjacent to large properties in the Alamito Creek Drainage and is part of the original Kennedy Ranch that had been in the same family until recently, for more than the past 60 years.
+This ranch is also next to Plata, an historic abandoned farming community that provided produce, cotton, and corn for the large silver operations at Shafter at the turn of the 19th century.
+The Alamito Creek Preserve, owned and operated by the Dixon Water Foundation, is just next door, providing opportunities for birding and hiking along its 2 ½ miles of Cottonwood-lined Alamito Creek.
 The buyer of this ranch will have limited access to the Preserve.

-The Ranch is subject to a Conservation Easement with the Texas Agricultural Land Trust that focuses on reducing subdivision while allowing compatible uses like recreation, planned grazing, and limited development.
+The ranch is subject to a Conservation Easement with the Texas Agricultural Land Trust that focuses on restricting subdivision while allowing compatible uses like recreation, hunting, planned grazing, and limited development.

-This property is home to many species of birds, raptors, songbirds, and game birds such as Blue (Scaled) Quail Morning Dove and White wing Dove as well as larger wildlife of the desert such as Desert Mule Deer and Javalina.
+This property is home to many species of birds, raptors, songbirds, and game birds such as Blue (Scaled) Quail, Mourning Dove and White Wing Dove, as well as larger wildlife of the desert such as Desert Mule Deer and Javelina.
 The brush and grasses provide excellent habitat for these game and non-game animals.
 This is Chihuahuan Desert hunting land at its best and a nature lover’s dream.

-The Headquarters is located a mile off the paved Casa Piedra Road on an improved ranch caliche road and looks straight at San Jacinto Peak, a stunning western backdrop to this wide open big sky in south Presidio county.
-There is an adobe and brick home with lots of character in need of repair but with lots of potential.
-It also has a mural painted along the porch depicting the rich Spanish and ranching heritage of the area.
-Great set of pens and loading chute with two excellent metal barns with electricity and concrete floors.
-Grounds at one time around the home were well landscaped.
+The Headquarters is located a mile off the paved Casa Piedra Road on an improved caliche ranch road and looks straight at San Jacinto Peak, a stunning western backdrop to this wide open big sky in south Presidio County.
+There is an adobe and brick home with lots of character in need of repair but with plenty of potential.
+It also has a mural painted along the porch, depicting the rich Spanish and ranching heritage of the area.
+Great sets of pens include a loading chute, as well as two excellent metal barns with electricity and concrete floors.
+At one time, the grounds around the home were well-landscaped.
 It’s a working ranch complex that would make for a rustic yet functioning headquarters.

 The Alamito Creek watershed has some of the most prolific groundwater systems in the area.
-There are four wells on the ranch, three being submersible pumps and one windmill.
+There are four wells on the ranch, three being submersible pumps, and one a windmill.
 All the wells are less than 250 feet.